Large deviations of the trajectory of empirical distributions of Feller processes on locally compact spaces: Introduction

 \section{Introduction}

-Dawson and G\"{a}rtner \cite{DG87} proved the large deviation principle for the trajectory of empirical distributions of weakly interacting copies of diffusion processes.
+Dawson and Gärtner \cite{DG87} proved the large deviation principle for the trajectory of empirical distributions of weakly interacting copies of diffusion processes.
 Additionally, they proved that the rate function can be decomposed as an entropy term for the large deviations at time zero and an integral over a quadratic Lagrangian, depending on position and speed.
-Recently, new proofs have been given in \cite{BDF12} using weak convergence methods and control theory and in \cite{FK06} based on the comparison principle for an infinite dimensional Hamilton-Jacobi equation.
+Recently, new proofs have been given using various methods and based on varying assumptions in \cite{BDF12,FK06,FaMa14}.

-A similar results for Markov jump-processes, with a less explicit rate function, has been given in S. Feng\cite{Fe94b}, also see \cite{Fe94a,Le95}.
-Maes, Neto\v{c}n\'{y} and Wynants\cite{MNW08} study the large deviations of trajectories of the empirical distributions together with the empirical flow of a finite state space Markov jump process and give a Lagrangian form of the rate function.
+Similar results for Markov jump-processes has been given in \cite{DjKa95,DuRaWu16,Fe94a,Fe94b,Kr16b,Le95}.
+Additionally, \cite{MNW08} study the large deviations of trajectories of the empirical distributions together with the empirical flow of a finite state space Markov jump process and give a Lagrangian form of the rate function.

-These two sets of results raise the question whether a general approach is possible to prove large deviations for trajectories of weakly interacting, or even independent copies of processes with a `Lagrangian' form of the rate function:
+These two sets of results raise the question whether a context independent approach is possible to prove large deviations, in the space $D_{\cP(E)}(\bR^+)$, the Skorokhod space of $\cP(E)$ valued trajectories, for trajectories of weakly interacting, or even independent copies of processes on some space $E$ with a rate function of `Lagrangian' form:

-for absolutely continuous trajectories $\gamma$ and infinity otherwise.
-Our main aim is to allow a large class of state spaces and processes including e.g. independent copies of whole interacting particle systems\cite{Li85}.
+For independent copies of processes, a large deviation principle(LDP) for the empirical averages can be obtained via Sanov's theorem and the contraction principle.
+Thus, the main goal of this paper is to rewrite this contracted rate-function in the form \eqref{eqn:intro_rate_function} in a unified way that allows for a large class of state spaces and processes including e.g. Lévy processes or independent copies of whole interacting particle systems\cite{Li85}.

-Feng and Kurtz\cite{FK06} propose a general method to prove large deviations on the path-space based on the analogy of the large deviation principle to weak convergence.
-The approach involves the construction of a non-linear semigroup $\mathbf{V}(t)$ via the comparison principle for equations involving the generating Hamiltonian $H$ and the Crandall-Liggett theorem\cite{CL71}.
-Under some suitable conditions, they show that the semigroup $\mathbf{V}(t)$ can be re-expressed using a Nisio or Lax-Oleinik semigroup